Estádio do Morumbi

 Few changes were made to the stadium in the next decades until it underwent an upgrade in the late 1990s.
 This also reduced the capacity of the stadium to its current total.
 While the official capacity of Morumbi is 72,809, often not more than 62,000 tickets are available for sale.

-São Paulo recently announced plans for a major redevelopment of Morumbi, which include the construction of a roof that will cover all seats.
+A few years ago, Sao Paulo announced plans for a major redevelopment of Morumbi, which would include the construction of a roof that will cover all seats.
+Thus far the stadium has only received some refurbishments including the installation of new seats.

 (photos of the present Morumbi below)